FAQ

 • Can I walk in a different ceremony?

 In certain circumstances students will be allowed to walk in a ceremony other than the one held in the semester in which they complete their degree requirements.
-Acceptable circumstances include: study abroad; full-time internships/employment; summer graduation with deferred ceremony (some summer graduates elect to delay their participation in commencement until December).
+Acceptable circumstances include: defending your doctoral thesis, completing final semester in study abroad; or summer graduation with deferred ceremony (some summer graduates elect to delay their participation in commencement until December).
 If you wish to participate in a ceremony other than the one in which your degree will be completed, please visit the application for graduation page for details.
 ALL other candidates must apply online via CaneLink.

 • Is there any cost for graduation?

 The University of Miami covers all costs for all graduates’ regalia.
 Students are only responsible for the shipping fee.
 After the ceremony, the regalia is yours to keep or recycle.
-Students have the option to purchase graduation invitations and announcements, diploma frames and other graduation gifts.
+Students have the option to purchase graduation invitations and announcements, diploma frames, and other graduation products.

 • Will there be any professional photographers?

-Yes, GradImages photographers will be at commencement and will take a picture of each graduate as they walk across the stage.
-A complimentary copy of the photo taken as the graduate is congratulated by the President will be mailed to the graduates at the address listed on the reader card, along with instructions to order additional prints.
-After the event, photo proofs will be available to view on the GradImages website.
+Yes, there will be professional photographers at commencement.
+They will take a picture of each graduate as they walk across the stage.
+After the event, photo proofs will be emailed to each graduate for their review.
 Personal photographs may be taken only before and after the ceremony.
 No one is permitted in the aisles during the ceremony.

 • What are the requirements and restrictions for hired private photographers at commencement?